 Essential Grevillea

-The next concert in our 2025 Season will feature a complete performance of the iconic song cycle, Myrthen (myrtles) by Robert Schumann.
+This concert featured a complete performance of the iconic song cycle, Myrthen (myrtles) by Robert Schumann.
 The myrtle was held to be sacred to Venus and often used as an emblem of love in wreathes and other decorations.

 1850 daguerreotype of Clara and Robert Schumann